-Committee Recommendation Staff Response Action That Council gives permission for The concept of Refer to Council for the Youth Council to have a mural painted by a commissioned artist on the external wall on the Boys Club Hall facing the netball courts. activating/revitalising youth spaces and is highly supported by the community development staff determination.
+Committee Recommendation Staff Response Action That Council gives permission for The concept of Refer to Council for the Youth Council to have a mural activating/revitalising youth determination. painted by a commissioned artist spaces and is highly supported on the external wall on the Boys by the community development Club Hall facing the netball courts. staff